 A federal employee recently retained the firm after Victoria recently helped a client with a severe medical condition to obtain disability retirement benefits from the Office of Personnel Management after OPM had previously denied them, just four months after taking his case.

 Before joining Alan Lescht and Associates, Victoria worked for Tully Rinckey in the firm’s DC and Virginia offices.
 During that time, she worked exclusively in the federal employment sector, developing her skills as a successful litigator.

-Victoria is a graduate of Tulane University School of Law, where she was a member of Tulane Law Review.
-While in law school, Victoria completed a year-long externship with the U.S. Equal Employment Opportunity Commission (EEOC), where clerked for an administrative judge with the New Orleans Field Office.
-Additionally, Victoria worked as a law clerk at a prominent New Orleans Labor and Employment defense firm.
-Prior to law school, Victoria obtained her B.A. from the University of Virginia.
+Victoria graduated magna cum laude from Tulane University School of Law, where she was a member of Tulane Law Review.
+During law school, she completed a year-long externship with the U.S. Equal Employment Opportunity Commission (EEOC), clerking for an administrative judge in the New Orleans field office.
+Victoria also worked as a law clerk at a prominent labor and employment defense firm in New Orleans.

 Published Works & Media Appearances